 The road that leads into Phillip Island, (south gippsland highway) is used as a motorbike motorcade every year for the annual international MotoGP festival – famous international riders like Rossi come here to ride this world famous circuit.

-Koalas find sanctuary and safety in the dedicated natural reserve, which is ideally located not far from the sweet-tooth’s Chocolate factory.
+Koalas find sanctuary and safety in the dedicated natural reserve, which is ideally located close to the Chocolate factory.

 Who could forgot to pay a visit to the Phillip island penguin parade at Summerlands beach to end the day?

 No matter your preference, we’ve managed to pull all our resources together after years of travelling here to make the most comprehensive guide to help you experience the best things to do in Phillip Island.